BASC has called on Scottish Water to explain its decision to end grouse shooting on its land.

 - Some say the medicated grit fed to grouse to treat the birds against the strongyle parasite is “man-made” and therefore the grouse are not truly wild.

 The opposition grouse shooting faces is stiff and the arguments cannot be dismissed without proper consideration.
-However, in defence of grouse shooting, heather burning is important for moorland regeneration.
-Sporadic wildfires are less damaging if the moor is not overgrown.
-It is far better to burn sections in a controlled manner than let massive wildfires blaze through vast areas.
+However, in defence of grouse shooting, controlled heather burning is important for moorland regeneration.
+Sporadic wildfires are less damaging if the moor is not overgrown and is far better to burn sections in a controlled manner than let massive wildfires blaze through vast areas.
 You can read more about heather burning here.

 Predator control is a necessary part of moorland management to protect not only grouse but other ground nesting birds and endangered species.